wizeline/qa-buddy-program/README.md

 # QA Buddy Program
 This repository is meant to be used as a checklist for the buddies and mentees in order to have a standard structure across all the projects.

-Please create a new repository and follow the instructions listed below:
+Please create a new repository inside the Wizeline's Organization and follow the instructions listed below:

 ## Goals
 * Implement Page Object Model with the of the Javascript based frameworks listed for Frontend Automation.